jingweizhanghuai/Morn_doc/docs/json.rst

 Example
 -------

-The full example file is
+Complete example file is
 `test_JSON_file.c <https://github.com/jingweizhanghuai/Morn/blob/master/test/test_JSON_file.c>`__

-Taking the JSON file at the beginning as an example, it can be read as following:
+Taking the beginning JSON file as an example, it can be read as:

 .. code:: c